raspberrypi/rpi-imager/README.md

 - Download source .zip from github and extract it to a folder on disk
 - Start Qt Creator and open src/CMakeLists.txt
+- Use Qt Creator to set the Qt6_ROOT CMake variable to your Qt6 installation path, eg `/opt/Qt6/6.7.2/gcc_arm64`
 - Menu "Build" -> "Build all"
 - Result will be in build_rpi-imager_someversion
 - For distribution to others:
   - Use the IMAGER_SIGNED_APP flag to enable Application signing
   - Use the IMAGER_SIGNING_IDENTITY string to specify the Developer ID certificate Common Name
   - Use the IMAGER_NOTARIZE_APP flag to enable notarization as part of the build
   - Use the IMAGER_NOTARIZE_KEYCHAIN_PROFILE string to specify the name of the keychain item containing your Apple ID credentials for notarizing.

 ### Linux embedded (netboot) build